tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 ## Abstract

-Premature deaths related to indoor air pollution data for many countries across the globe have been collected over three decades, which have been compiled in this data set as percentages of the population for a given year.
-Using the information, this analysis will attempt to infer two important characteristics that may offer insight into the cause of inadequate/unsafe indoor conditions; impact of GDP on the percent deaths is the first layer, and impact of average climates in the regions with similar GDP is the second.
-Firstly, exploratory analysis done to generate these hypotheses found that time will be a significant factor to consider, throughout this analysis.
+Premature deaths related to indoor air pollution data, largely from the combustion of bio fuels like wood and coal, is a leading cause of death for many middle- and lower- income countries around the globe, with major health implications for even the developed parts of the world.
+This analysis aims to assess and infer the impacts of geographic features and economic/political factors related to the percent of premature deaths caused by indoor air pollution countries across the globe.
+This data has been collected for almost three decades (1990-2019) and will be utilized in this analysis, along with a somewhat smaller dataset for some tests, to infer two important characteristics that may offer insight into the cause of inadequate/unsafe indoor conditions.
+Impact of GDP as a determinant of access to clean fuel alternatives and healthcare is expected to be the significant, if not most correlated factor of premature deaths from indoor air pollution.
+Secondly, this analysis will interpret the regional differences contribute to the average premature deaths in that geographic group.

 ## Introduction